arshad/node-google-bigquery/README.md

 * Visit https://console.developers.google.com/project.
 * Select your project and click on API & auths > Credentials.
 * Click on "Generate New Client ID".
-Choose Serice Account.
+Choose Service Account.
 * Download your p12 key and note down your secret.
 * Next run the following command to decrypt the key file.